-This article originally appeared as part of a Friday File for the Irregulars on December 15.
-It has been updated slightly with some additions at the end, and to reflect my ownership of these shares, but most of the teaser solution commentary is unchanged from 12/15/17.
+This teaser solution originally appeared as part of a Friday File for the Irregulars on December 15.
+The ads are still running, this time under headlines like “Time to Bet the Farm”, so we’re taking another look, including my updated thoughts following the last quarterly report (I own this one), but most of the teaser solution commentary — and the ad — is unchanged from 12/15/17.

 The teaser comes from Mike Cintolo’s Cabot Growth Investor, which is just what it sounds like: a newsletter that picks growth stocks.
 Cabot’s strategy tends to focus on momentum stocks and rapid growth in most of their newsletters, so the stocks they teaser are often expensive-looking, and this one is touted as “The Next Amazon.”